jnozzi/cocoadev.com/SiteContent/General/MultiThreadedDOStall.markdown

 ----
 I wouldn't go so far as to say MT is a nightmare and should be avoided.
 However, I would not recommend Cocoa MT for beginners.
 It is the most complicated threading API to use that I have seen.
 Yes, I admit that methods such as performSelectorOnMainThread make it very easy to create an run threads.
 Communication between threads is very difficult in Cocoa.
 It is difficult because it isn't well understood - Proxies, Connection Kits, run loops, more proxies, arg!.
 I don't understand it that well and I am not going to release MT code that I don't understand.

-I suggest looking at some older and simpler MT [[APIs]] like pthreads.
+I suggest looking at some older and simpler MT General/APIs like pthreads.
 You can set up a simple producer-consumer model with a mutex and a container.
 It will run fast, be simple to code, and fairly foolproof.

 ----
-Just to make it clear, you can set up a simple [[ProducersAndConsumerModel]] with an [[NSConditionLock]] and an [[NSArray]] — no need to delve into pthreads unless you want to.
-Also, the [[WorkerThread]] page is an attempt to provide a simple model for multithreading, again 100% Cocoa-based.
+Just to make it clear, you can set up a simple General/ProducersAndConsumerModel with an General/NSConditionLock and an General/NSArray — no need to delve into pthreads unless you want to.
+Also, the General/WorkerThread page is an attempt to provide a simple model for multithreading, again 100% Cocoa-based.